 How best to spend a week in Iceland

-Iceland is currently on the UK’s green list, so now is the time to go.
+How best to spend a week in Iceland?
 With its awe-inspiring landscapes, experiences, lodges and private houses in remote locations, this small and beautiful country is a wonderful choice for adventure lovers, nature enthusiasts and families alike.
 For winter adventures, such as glacier walking, snowmobiling and witnessing the magical Northern Lights, we recommend travelling between November and March.
 Our summer is the best time for exploring Reykjavík, hiking, horse riding or visiting volcanoes, geothermal pools and lava tunnels.

 “From steaming hot springs and slumbering volcanoes to ancient glaciers and grassy pastures, Iceland is a land of raw natural beauty, still echoing with the sound of Viking chants.
 This is a unique destination like no other place on earth, drawing together an eclectic collection of awe-inspiring sights into an island of just 103,000sq km in size.
 There aren’t many places on earth where you can scuba-dive in crystal-clear glacial waters between two continental plates or be lowered into the heart of a volcano.

 Iceland is the best place in Europe for whale-watching, with humpback whales, minke whales, northern bottlenose whales and the largest of all, blue whales, being a common sight in the icy waters.
 Cantering across fields and black beaches on Icelandic horses, a unique and robust breed, offers a profound connection with the landscape.
 Animal lovers can also enjoy spotting waterfowl, harlequin ducks, puffins and even golden-tufted Slavonian grebes.